 To balance class sizes, provide sufficient staff/material resources, stabilize student schedules, and maintain an appropriate educational atmosphere for all academic days, schedule changes must be minimized.
 However, it is understood that some changes are inevitable.
-All requests for schedule changes must be made in August prior to the start of school.

 - A. Schedule changes in preparation for the coming year should be made before the end of the current school year.
 Exception: Changes due to summer school will be made in August prior to the start of school. - 1.
 If an error has been made in the scheduling of courses, the student must complete a "Request for Schedule Change" form.
-Only the following circumstances are considered errors: - a course is omitted which the student selected - a course is included which the student had not selected - adjustments to reflect summer school status - 2.
-During this time period, students may also request schedule changes to: - replace a study hall with an unfilled course - · adjust schedule due to a failure - 3.
+Only the following circumstances are considered errors: - · a course is omitted which the student selected - a course is included which the student had not selected - adjustments to reflect summer school status - 2.
+During this time period, students may also request schedule changes to: - replace a study hall with an unfilled course - adjust schedule due to a failure - 3.
 "Request for Schedule Change" forms may be obtained in the Guidance Office. - 4.
 To request a schedule change, the student must complete and submit a "Request for Schedule Change" form.
 A guidance counselor will schedule a conference with the student and/or parent if necessary.
-Note: The parent or guardian must sign this form to indicate agreement. - B. All schedule changes must be made within the first five days of course. - request for a change of teacher will not be honored
+Note: The parent or guardian must sign this form to indicate agreement. - B. All schedule changes must be made within the first five days of course. - request for a change of teacher or period will not be honored

-All requests for level changes must be presented in writing to the student's assigned guidance counselor.
-The request must have both the signature of the parent and teacher.
-When there is a disagreement between the student, counselor, parent and/or teacher concerning the advisability of the change, a conference can be scheduled.
+\All requests for level changes must be presented in writing to the student's assigned counselor.
+The student and parent must complete and sign the level change schedule request form and must have the signature of the teacher.
+When there is a disagreement between the academic team (student, parent, teacher, counselor), a conference with the principal will be scheduled

-- 1. Change of course levels within a subject area will be made in accordance with the following guidelines: - a.
-Students/parents may request a change during the first grading period if their grade is below a C. - b.
-Teachers may initiate change through the first semester. - c.
+- 1. Change of course levels within a subject area will be made in accordance with the following guidelines: - Students/parents may request a change during the first grading period if their grade is below a C. - b.
+All changes under this circumstance are also subject to seat availability. - c.
+Teachers may initiate change through the first semester. - d.
 The first nine week grade will be a calculation of prior class grades and current class grades.

 - 2. Course withdrawal will be made in accordance with the following guidelines: - a.
 During the first five days of a course, the student may request to withdraw from a course with no penalty. - b.
-After the first five days, a student may request to withdraw from a course, but will be assigned the grade "WF", which will be used when computing the GPA.
-Permission must be obtained from the building principal for a WF. - Students must continue reporting to their originally scheduled classes until processing is complete. - d.
+After the first five days, a student may request to withdraw from a course, but will be assigned the grade "F", which will be used when computing the GPA.
+Permission must be obtained from the building principal for a F. - Students must continue reporting to their originally scheduled classes until processing is complete. - d.
 Any requests for changes outside the scope of this policy must be submitted in writing by the parent/guardian to the building principal for evaluation.
 The principal will make a decision after consulting with the affected individuals.